PollyHannah/Phylogenomic-study/README.md

 * [alignments_genus_muscle](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_genus_muscle) (contains 116 files)
 * [alignments_species_muscle](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_species_muscle) (contains 116 files)

-Note that there are now only 31 files in the directory [alignments_family_muscle](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_family_muscle) This is beacasue I removed the family-level alignments which contained no taxa other than megalocytivirus taxa.
-That is because there is no additional information we can get from these alignments that aren't in the genus and species level alignments.
+Note that there are now only 31 files in the directory [alignments_family_muscle](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_family_muscle) This is beacasue I removed the family-level alignments which contained no taxa other than taxa belonging to the genus *Megalocytivirus*.
+That is because there is no additional information we can get from these alignments that isn't already in the genus and species level alignments for these genes.
 The directory originally contained 115 files but I deleted 84 alignments, leaving 31.

 #### 4. Editing alignments

 I then uploaded the re-aligned multiple sequence alignments to Geneious Prime and edited them by eye.
-Where there was a low level of sequence conservation in one sequence compared to other closely related sequences (sequences of the same genotype) and increases in the alignment quality was not able to be achieved, I deleted these sequences.
+Where there was a low level of sequence conservation in one sequence compared to other closely related sequences (sequences of the same genotype), and any improvement in the alignment quality could not be improved by manually shifting sequences, I deleted these sequence.
 I also generated Neighbor-Joining gene trees in Geneious Prime using the Geneious Tree Builder, with the 'Jukes-Cantor' Genetic Distance Model.
 I removed taxa which had a branch lengths of >0.9 amino acid substitutions per site.
 The changes I made and the reasons why can be found in [`alignment_manual_changes.xlsx`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/alignment_manual_changes.xlsx).

 > [!IMPORTANT]
 > Please note, I came back to do some more editing on these alignments once I had generated the IQTREE gene trees as outlined in the section below 'Generate gene trees'.
 This is because the IQTREE gene trees included some very long branches (longer than those estimated using Geneious Prime.
 The longest branches in the family-level gene trees, which were substantially longer than all remaining branches in the family level gene trees, were >2 amino acid substitutions per site.
 I removed all branches with >2 amino acid substitutions per site.
 I have noted in the spreasheet linked, which changes were made before running IQTREE, and which changes were made after running IQTREE.

 For the family level alignments, *Daphniairidovirus daphnia1* sequences were removed from five seperate alignments (orthogroups OG000006, OG000010, OG000011, OG000012, OG000014, OG000015 and OG000018).
 The *Decapodiridovirus litopenaeus1* sequence was removed from one alignment, OG000002.
 Given that only one *D. daphnia1* genome and one *D. litopenaeus1* is currently publically available and included in this analysis, this meant that these orthogroups no longer qualified as 'core genes', which are genes present in every taxa part of the analysis.
-These genes are still considered 'phylogenetically useful genes' which are genes present in 70% of genomes part of this analysis.
+These genes are still considered 'phylogenetically useful genes' which are genes present in 70% or more of genomes included of this analysis.
 Further, given that both sequences from *Iridovirus armadillidium1* and *Chloriridovirus anopheles1* genomes were removed from OG0000024 were removed, this gene is also no longer considered a core gene, but is considered a phylogenetically useful gene.
 The alignments for these orthogroups are still included in the hand-edited alignment files below.

 I saved the hand-edited alignments in the following directories in this repository.
 * [alignments_family_muscle_edited](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_family_muscle_edited) (contains 31 files)